 Rev. Talitha Arnold

 Talitha Arnold was called as the Minister of the United Church of Santa Fe in 1987, when the church was a 7-year-old new church start of the United Church of Christ.
-Since that time, the congregation has tripled in membership and is known in Santa Fe for its vital worship, diverse music, outreach and advocacy, environmental ministry, and its engaging approach to the Christian faith for all ages.
+Since then, the congregation has tripled in membership and is known in Santa Fe for its vital worship, diverse music, outreach and advocacy, environmental ministry, and an engaging approach to the Christian faith for all ages.

 A native of Arizona and a graduate of Pomona College and Yale Divinity School, Talitha was the Interim Associate University Chaplain for Yale and served congregations in Connecticut and Arizona before being called to United.

-Bradley Ellingboe has led a wide-ranging career in the world of singing, choral conductor, composing, and teaching.
-He has led festival choruses in 38 states and 12 foreign countries, and sung under such conductors as Robert Shaw, Helmuth Rilling, and Sir David Willcocks.
-He has over 130 pieces of choral music in print, including his Requiem for chorus and orchestra, which made its Carnegie Hall debut with the composer conducting in 2010.
+Bradley Ellingboe has led a wide-ranging career in the world of singing, choral conducting, composition, and teaching.
+He has led festival choruses in 35 states and 14 foreign countries, and sung under such conductors as Robert Shaw, Helmuth Rilling, and Sir David Willcocks.
+He has over 160 pieces of choral music in print and is the author or editor of four books.
 For his scholarly work on Edvard Grieg, he was awarded Sankt Olavs Medaljen (The Medal of Saint Olav) by the King of Norway in 1994.
-Ellingboe was Professor of Music and Director of Choral Activities at the University of New Mexico, retiring in 2015 after 30 years on the faculty.
+Ellingboe was Professor of Music and Director of Choral Activities at The University of New Mexico, retiring in 2015 after 30 years on the faculty.
 In addition to United Sanctuary and Festival Choirs, he is the Artistic Director of Coro Lux, an auditioned choir based in Albuquerque.

 With over forty years of church work experience, Lin brings a wide range of skills to United.
 He enjoys working on keyboards (both computer and piano).